frzyc/genshin-optimizer/apps/somnia/readme.md

 # Running the bot

-Copy `src/config_empty.json` and fill out the contents:
+Copy `src/config.empty.json` to `src/config.json` and fill out the contents:

 ```
 {